Colin6618/Blog/source/_posts/Cabbage and Engineer.md

 ### I returned to Tokyo today

 I returned to Tokyo today and back to the apartment where I hadn't lived in months.
 Today's dinner was barren, consisting only of boiled frozen dumplings, dumpling soup, and boiled carrots with no side dishes.
 I opened the fridge several times, but there was nothing fresh inside.
 As I didn't have time, I ended up taking a hot sauce that had been opened for a few months to go with my rice, but it was too spicy.
-So, I had to sprinkle some dried nuts and raisins from the supermarket over the rice.
+I had to sprinkle some dried nuts and raisins on the rice that I brought back from the airport.

 ### Cabbage and Engineer